 Article III: Membership

 The membership of the Penn Band shall be open to all undergraduate and graduate students of the University of Pennsylvania ("Penn"), as well as any alumni of the University.
-To be considered a member in good standing for any particular academic year, attendance is required at four (4) home football games and eight (8) music rehearsals throughout the fall semester.
-Members in good standing are eligible to vote to elect Executive Board members, to remove Executive Board members, and to ratify amendments to the Constitution.
-Individuals who do not meet the requirements of good standing have the right to appeal to the Executive Board for inclusion in good standing membership.
-Appeals should reflect dedication to the Band and/or explanation of extenuating circumstances regarding absences.
-Appeals for good standing shall be granted on a case-by-case basis at the discretion of the Executive Board.
-Members not in good standing are otherwise entitled to participate in Band activities.
+At the end of each semester, the Executive Board shall determine which members of the Band are eligible to vote.
+To be eligible to vote for the fall semester, attendance is required at four (4) home football games and one-half of rehearsals, music or field, throughout the fall semester, unless the Executive Board announces a different attendance level.
+To be eligible to vote for the spring semester, attendance is required at seven (7) Ivy League basketball games and one-half of rehearsals throughout the spring semester, unless the Executive Board announces a different attendance level.
+The Executive Board shall announce the number of rehearsals constituting “one-half” no later than October 1 for the fall semester and February 20 for the spring semester.
+Voting eligibility applies to the entire semester after which a member meets the eligibility requirements.
+Eligible members can vote to elect Executive Board members, to remove Executive Board members, and to ratify amendments to the Constitution.
+Individuals who do not meet the eligibility requirements have the right to petition the Executive Board for eligibility.
+Petitions should reflect dedication to the Band.
+Petitions shall be approved on a case-by-case basis at the discretion of the Executive Board.
+Members who are ineligible to vote are otherwise entitled to participate in Band activities.

 Article IV: Leadership